magnetotellurics/ModEM-Tool/python/PyModEM/README.md

 # Usage

-Activate your virtual enviorment, (if you created it above):
+Activate your virtual environment, (if you created it above):

 ```bash
 $ source ./pymodem-venv/bin/activate